cybergalactic/MSS/MSS Quick Reference.md

-crosstrackHermiteLOS % Computes the cross-track error and LOS angle to a cubic Hermite spline defined by waypoints crosstrackWpt3D      % Computes the 3-D tracking errors (along-, cross- and vertical-track errors) EKF_5states          % Estimation of SOG, COG, and course rate from NED positions or latitude-longitude getPathSignal        % Generates the coefficients for subpaths between given waypoints hermiteSpline        % Computes a cubic Hermite spline and the tangents to the spline for a given waypoint hybridPath           % Generates coefficients for sub-paths between waypoints
+crosstrackHermiteLOS % Computes the cross-track error and LOS angle to a cubic Hermite spline defined by waypoints crosstrackWpt3D      % Computes the 3-D tracking errors (along-, cross- and vertical-track errors) EKF_5states          % Estimation of SOG, COG, and course rate from NED positions or latitude-longitude expRefModel          % Transition from x_start to x_final over time t_max using an exponential curve getPathSignal        % Generates the coefficients for subpaths between given waypoints hermiteSpline        % Computes a cubic Hermite spline and the tangents to the spline for a given waypoint hybridPath           % Generates coefficients for sub-paths between waypoints